dwrobel/flatcam/README.md

 19.02.2019

 - added the ability to compress the FlatCAM project on save with LZMA compression.
 There is a setting in Edit -> Preferences -> Compression Level between 0 and 9.
 9 level yields best compression at the price of RAM usage and time spent.
 - made FlatCAM able to load old type (uncompressed) FlatCAM projects
+- fixed issue with not loading old projects that do not have certain information's required by the new versions of FlatCAM
+- compacted a bit more the GUI for Gerber Object

 18.02.2019